s-ccs/2024FreeViewingMSCOCO/experiment/README.md

 [WILL BE UPDATED WITH A FLOWCHART]

-**Creating behavioural files (lab notebook, participant form)** - For each participant, before the experiment, from the 'scripts' folder run the script `exp-startup` to create the folder `<project-root>/data/sub-xxx/ses-yyy/beh` and copy the behavioural file templates to it.
+**Creating behavioural files (lab notebook, participant form)** - For each participant, before the experiment, from the 'scripts' folder run the script `exp-startup` which will create the folder `<project-root>/data/sub-xxx/ses-yyy/beh` and will copy the behavioural file templates to it.
 (Replace xxx and yyy with the desired subject & session IDs respectively.)

 ```bash
 ./exp-startup xxx yyy